 Why I Wrote This Book

-major in my doctoral program was education, specifically novel methods of teaching and learning.
-I am also board-certified
+was psychology.
+My major in my doctoral program was education, specifically novel methods of teaching and learning.
+I am also

-the years I’ve personally and professionally explored alternative and complementary methods for reducing anxiety,
+Over the years I’ve personally and professionally explored alternative and complementary methods for reducing anxiety,

-including cognitive behavioral approaches, yoga, relaxation therapy, affirmations, coping skills, environmental changes, herbs and nutrition.
+including cognitive behavioral approaches, yoga, relaxation therapy, affirmations, coping skills, environmental changes, herbs

 Why You May Need This Book